pythonexcels/pythonexcels.github.io/_posts/2009-10-05-Python-Excel-Mini-Cookbook.md

 ## Column Formatting

-This script creates two columns of data, one narrow and one wide, then formats the column width with the ``ColumnWidth`` property.
+This script creates two columns of data, one narrow and one wide, then formats the column width by setting the ``ColumnWidth`` property.
 You can also use the ``Columns.AutoFit()`` function to autofit all columns in the spreadsheet.

 [https://github.com/pythonexcels/examples/blob/master/column_widths.py](https://github.com/pythonexcels/examples/blob/master/column_widths.py)

 ```